seregazhuk/seregazhuk.github.io_old/_posts/2017-06-22-reactphp-chat-server.md

 Now our chat is сompletely anonymous: we don't know who enters the chat, who leaves it, and event who writes messages.
 A сompletely anonymous chat isn't a very convenient way to communicate.
 That's why the next step is to ask a user the name when he or she connects and then use this name when sending data from this connection to other clients.

 To achieve this we can store some data received from the connection.
-Instead of `SplObjectStorage::attach()` we can use `SplObjectStorage::offsetSet()` method to store the some data associated with a connection:
+Instead of `SplObjectStorage::attach()` we can use `SplObjectStorage::offsetSet()` method to store some data associated with a connection:

 {% highlight php %}
 <?php